bmrb-io/BMRB-API/README.md

 ## REST API

-All queries return results in JSON format.
+All queries return results in JSON format by default, and optionally also in text format, or other formats pertinent to the query.
+See the documentation for each method to determine which other formats are available.

 #### Databases